Lawley Primary School

 We follow the graduated approach and the four-part cycle of assess, plan, do, review.

-The class teacher works with the SENDCO to carry out a clear analysis of the pupil’s needs.
+The class teacher works with the SENDCo to carry out a clear analysis of the pupil’s needs.

 This draws on: